The Road to Vanderbilt 2022

-To ensure that all students have adequate coverage, there is a Vanderbilt-sponsored health insurance plan (SHIP) available to students.
+To ensure that all students have adequate coverage, there is a Vanderbilt-sponsored health insurance plan (SHIP) available to eligible students*.
+The plan is underwritten by Aetna and administered by Academic HealthPlans (AHP).
 The cost of the policy is automatically billed to your student account unless you submit an approved online waiver by August 1.
 The online waiver process requires that you submit documentation of other comparable insurance coverage.
-International students are not eligible for the waiver process of the student health insurance plan.

 BE SMART–BE SAFE MANDATORY ONLINE EDUCATION:

 Vanderbilt devotes considerable resources to assisting students in making intelligent choices regarding their own health and safety, as well as the health and safety of other students and the larger Vanderbilt community.
 Among these resources are online education programs designed to provide crucial information about our community’s expectations around topics such as campus safety, preventing sexual assault, making safer and healthier choices about alcohol use, and protecting vulnerable populations.
 The Office of the Dean of Students will contact you via your Vanderbilt email address with information about the program requirements, access information, and deadlines when the modules are available.

 For more information about these requirements, visit the Student Accountability, Community Standards & Academic Integrity website or contact firstname.lastname@example.org.

 WELCOME TO VANDERBILT’S COMMUNITY OF HONOR: REQUIRED VIDEO AND TRAINING